Sponsored by Interactive Intelligence Foundation

 Note in the Pocket’s Mission Statement

 “We provide clothing to impoverished and homeless children in Wake County.
-Note In The Pocket believes that it is unacceptable that children are limited in their educational and social development because they do not have appropriate clothes for school.
-Through our partnerships with schools, agencies, individuals, businesses and foundations, we clothe children with dignity and love.”
+Note In The Pocket believes that it is unacceptable that children are limited in their educational and social development because they do not have appropriate clothes for school.”

 “Teens providing school clothes to children in Wake County with dignity and love.”